dylandjian/SuperGo/README.md

 # GammaGo
-A student implementation of Alpha Go Zero
+A student implementation of AlphaGo Zero paper with documentation.

+Using OpenAI Gym